-Most of you may have heard about the Google Chrome browser, Opera, the Mozilla Firefox and the likes of it.
-But hardly anyone of you may have heard about the infamous and the dark Tor Browser.
+Most of you may have heard about the Google Chrome browser, Opera, Mozilla Firefox, and the like of it.
+But only some of you may have heard about the infamous and dark Tor Browser.
 So, what exactly is it?
-Its not famous among people who are happy with their day-to-day chores.
+It’s not famous among people who are happy with their day-to-day chores.

-But are a specific set of people or as I would say the better phrase would be A totally different world where people use Tor Browser as their day-to-day browser.
+But are a specific set of people, or as I would say, the better phrase would be A different world where people use Tor Browser as their day-to-day browser.
 What are its specifics?
 How does it differ from Chrome or Mozilla?
-Is it user friendly?
+Is it user-friendly?

-Does it have loads of services inbuilt as similar to that of Chrome?
-Does it come with built-in flash player and incognito tabs or the private browsing like Firefox or the Opera?
+Does it have loads of services inbuilt similar to that of Chrome?
+Does it come with a built-in Flash player, incognito tabs, or private browsers like Firefox or Opera?
 The answer is NO!
-Frankly speaking, it is no-where near the term user-friendly.
+It is nowhere near the term user-friendly.

-It doesnt have any features like Google Chrome.
-Its not highly customizable like the Mozilla Firefox.
-As a matter of fact its extremely slow when compared to Chrome or Firefox.
-Then what is it that makes Tor Browser extremely famous among people with high curiosity?
-Let’s take a deeper look into that.
+It doesn’t have any features like Google Chrome.
+It’s not highly customizable like Mozilla Firefox.
+It’s prolonged when compared to Chrome or Firefox.
+Then what makes Tor Browser extremely famous among people with high curiosity?
+Let’s take a deeper look at that.

-First of all, tor browser is not user-friendly.
-If you are thinking of using it as a daily-usage browser, then you probably should stick to Mozilla Firefox(and NOT CHROME).
-The main reason for that is because tor is slow.
+First of all, the Tor browser is not user-friendly.
+If you think of using it as a daily-usage browser, you should stick to Mozilla Firefox(and NOT CHROME).
+The main reason for that is that Tor is slow.
 WAIT!
-Thats not the only reason.
-Actually, the main reason is that its highly volatile.
+That’s not the only reason.
+The main reason is that it’s highly volatile.
 Yes.

-Tor Browser is an open source browser which was built especially for anonymity.
-Anything you do using the Tor Browser stays anonymous.
-In fact, it actually it bounces off your ip address through several servers over the world before reaching the particular spot you searched for.
-Following is a screenshot taken for the ip address of what my computer shows when using a tor browser.
+Tor Browser is an open-source browser built especially for anonymity.
+Anything you do use the Tor Browser stays anonymous.
+It bounces off your IP address through several servers worldwide before reaching the particular spot you searched for—a screenshot for the IP address of what my computer shows when using a Tor browser.

 Image Source: torproject.org

 Yes.
-It routed my ip address all across the globe before getting connected to the internet.
-Besides, if you even want to change the ip address, then you can straight away click on the New Identity and your last connection point will change which will change your ip address.
-Else, if you want a totally new circuit, you can even do that which will change all the routed ip addresses of the countries as well.
+It routed my IP address all across the globe before getting connected to the internet.
+Besides, if you want to change the IP address, you can straightaway click on the New Identity, and your last connection point will change, which will change your IP address.
+Else, if you want a new circuit, you can even do that, which will change all the countries’ routed IP addresses.

 Tor Browser vs Google Chrome vs Mozilla Firefox vs Opera

-Firstly, opera is almost similar to that of Google Chrome.
-May it be looks, or feature wise.
-But I would straight away discard Opera here, the main reason being its a closed source browser.
-It doesnt mean its not secure.
-As a matter of fact it is, but since its a closed source browser, we don’t know whats happening behind the scenes.
+Firstly, Opera is almost similar to that Google Chrome.
+May it be looks or feature-wise.
+But I would discard Opera here, the main reason being it’s a closed-source browser.
+It means it’s secure.
+It is, but since it’s a closed-source browser, we need to know what’s happening behind the scenes.
 So, I will straight away discard it here.

 The next one is Google Chrome.
-Everyone’s most favorite browser of all time.
-The most secured browser.
+Everyone’s favorite browser of all time.
+The most secure browser.
 Is it?
-Is it really true.
-Nah!
+Is it true?
+No!
 I don’t think so.
-Let me give you an example in the old fashioned way.
-Lets say you are going out for dinner one evening, and you have an extremely big house with loads of security features built-in like cameras, motion detectors, automated alarms and reinforced security doors and stuff.
+Let me give you an example in an old-fashioned way.
+Let’s say you are going out for dinner one evening.
+You have a massive house with built-in security features, like cameras, motion detectors, automated alarms, and reinforced security doors.

 But you are still paranoid.
-So, would you give your keys to a renowned thief(just because he knows all the flaws) thinking that he would keep it more secure?
-Obviously not.
-But thats what we are doing with Google Chrome and all its stuff.
-First thing, anything once on internet, is always on internet.
-Second thing.
+So, would you give your keys to a renowned thief(just because he knows all the flaws), thinking he would keep it more secure?
+Not.
+But that’s what we do with Google Chrome and all its stuff.
+The first thing is anything once on the internet is always on the internet—the second thing.

-Google is the master in storing these stuff and that too even without you knowing that.
+Google is the master in storing this stuff and that, even without you knowing that.
 Don’t believe me?
 Follow the below steps, and see what you get: